How to Evaluate Emerging Technologies: A Practical Guide

 What is the difference between enterprise-ready and enterprise-interesting?

-How does AI improve emerging technology evaluation?
+How does AI change technology evaluation?

 Related Reading